archetype-themes/devkit/2. Architecture/Component Slots.md

-# Components as composable elements
+# Components as modular elements

-We view components as composable elements, similar to building blocks in a LEGO set.
+We view components as modular elements, similar to building blocks in a LEGO set.
 Just like LEGO pieces, these elements can be replaced and swapped out with others.

 One idea is to empower developers with a more flexible approach by making parts of components swappable, using the concept of "slots" in Liquid.
 If a component is designed to accept a ["slot" parameter](#slot-parameters), you can use the Liquid `capture` tag to grab Liquid code—or any value—and pass it as variable content to the component's "slot" parameter.